Skip to content

 Your child should have their treatment as soon as possible after the one they have missed.
 You should discuss this with the treatment centre.
 There should always be at least 14 days between treatments.

-The time it takes to see a response from therapy is variable between patients and depends on many different factors.
-Some patients respond very quickly, within months, others take longer, up to a year.
+The time it takes to see a response from treatment varies between children and depends on many different factors.
+Some children respond very quickly, within months, others take longer, up to a year.
 Families with children have sometimes reported responses before they appear on motor assessment scores.
 A rule of thumb is that the more unwell the patient or the longer the patient has lived with SMA, the longer it may take to show benefit from therapy.

 See Clinical Assessment Scales and Measures – what’s used, when?